 Key Issues 1: Location

 Geographical location information is important in vehicular services, because a node in vehicular domain moves dynamically.
 As shown in use cases in clause 6, location is the key factor of vehicular services.
 For instance, the procedures of vehicular services could be triggered by the change of location.
-In other cases, the vehicular service would be provide to the vehicles located in its dedicated area.
+In other cases, the vehicular service would be provided to the vehicles located in its dedicated area.

 In oneM2M Release 2, Location CSF (LOC CSF) gives the following location functions: